Miss Angola

 Miss Angola is a national beauty pageant in Angola.
 The pageant was founded in 1997 where the winners were sent to Miss Universe.
+In 2022 the brand of Miss Angola also used the name of Miss Angola Universo or Miss Universo Angola, this is the organization's name for the Miss Universe competition.

-Miss Angola has produced one Miss Universe winner; Leila Lopes of Benguela Province was crowned Miss Universe 2011, becoming the first black African to win Miss Universe since 1999.
+The organization of Miss Angola has produced one Miss Universe winner; Leila Lopes of Benguela Province was crowned Miss Universe 2011, becoming the first black African to win Miss Universe since 1999.

 History

 Miss Angola was first founded in 1997 under the directorship of Ana Paula Lemos dos Santos, as the sole Angolan franchise owner to Miss World and Miss Universe.
 Within its first decade of competing internationally, Miss Angola had amassed six placements across the two pageants.
 In 2011, Leila Lopes was crowned Miss Universe 2011, becoming the first Angolan woman to win a major international pageant.
 In 2022, Lopes acquired the Miss Universe franchise license in Angola.